anabolyc/alexa-mopidy-voice-control/00-alexa-amazon-dev-console/readme.md

 I decided to host service as amazon lambda function.

+* It is very well covered in tutorials and sort of default choice
 * For my volumes it is free
-* It is very well covered in tutorials
-* Why not

-please go to ../01-mopidy-voice-control-skill for more
+* Prcatical experience using Amazon lambda functions

 ## Setup